NeilLi26/word-wolf-game/README.md

 - As a user, I would like to save the current players and words to a file
 - As a user, I would like to load up the players and words saved
 - As a user, I would like to be able to load from a series of pre made word lists

+##Phase 4: Task 2
 - As a user, I would like to have a game that would not start if there are players who do not have roles assigned yet or if there are not enough players

 ##Phase 4: Task 3
-- Refactor the code so that VotingPanel would not have an association with WordWolfGame
+- Refactor the code so that VotingPanel would not have an association with WordWolfGame, done by replacing the calls to WordWolfGame with calls to StartGamePanel.getWordWolfGame();
-- Refactor the code so that WordWolfGUI would not have an association with JsonReader
+- Refactor the code so that WordWolfGUI would not have an association with JsonReader, by having a method in the SaveAndLoadMenu that is meant to load the default words, and calling it from WordWolfGUI when loading default words
-- Refactor the code so that SaveAndLoadMenu would not have an association with PlayersAndWordPairs
+- Refactor the code so that SaveAndLoadMenu would not have an association with PlayersAndWordPairs, this could be done by having the changing of the PlayersAndWordPairs be handled by WordWolfGUI.
-- Refactor the code so that MenuPanel would not have an association with PlayersAndWordPairs
+- Refactor the code so that MenuPanel would not have an association with PlayersAndWordPairs, this would also be done by having the changing of the PlayersAndWordPairs be handled by WordWolfGUI.